Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 IntelliJ IDEA

 For teams that already use IntelliJ for server-side Kotlin or Java development, using the same IDE for Android can streamline their workflow.
-The latest release, IntelliJ IDEA 2025.3.4, includes full support for Java 26 and continued improvements to code intelligence.
+The latest release, IntelliJ IDEA 2026.1.1, brings built-in support for more AI agents including Codex, Cursor, and any ACP-compatible agent, plus first-class improvements for Java, Kotlin, and Spring.
+More features are now free, including basic Spring/Jakarta EE syntax highlighting, Spring Boot project wizard, and full SQL language support.

 Why choose IntelliJ IDEA over Android Studio: